 2. You really don’t need those “protective” add-ons.

 Rustproofing?
 Paint protection?
 Fabric protection?
 Sound like good deals to pamper your brand-new baby.
-But according to a 2009 article by Top Gear Philippines, new vehicles already come with factory rustproofing before they’re brought to the dealerships.
+But know that new vehicles already come with factory rustproofing before they’re brought to the dealerships.
 Availing of the rustproofing package offered by the dealers is just adding another layer of corrosion protection on top of the initial one, at an extra cost.
 Unless you drive in seawater every day, skip this offer and save the currency for gasoline expenses.

 3. They’d rather go for the forest than trees.